-The centre of the Empire of Turelion, the Province of Turelion represents the boundaries of the kingdom Machestaro I originally ruled over before he began his war of conquest over the rest of Kelbonnar.
-Often referred to as ‘the Heart of the Empire’, the province has enjoyed far more benefits than the others, as much of the wealth of the Empire eventually ends up being housed within coffers and storerooms within its borders.
-Its elevated status above the others is also enforced by the fact that the Imperial capital Meltaro and the Imperial Court lie within its bounds, and it is often the only one of the Imperial Provinces that an Emperor will actually set foot in.
+The centre of the Empire of Turelion, the Province of Turelion represents the first area that was brought into the Imperial fold by the conquests of Machestaro I. Often referred to as ‘the Heart of the Empire’, the province has enjoyed far more benefits than the others, as much of the wealth of the Empire eventually ends up being housed within coffers and storerooms within its borders.
+Its elevated status above the others is also enforced by the fact that the Imperial capital Meltaro and the Imperial Court lie within its bounds, and it is the Imperial Provinces that the Emperors spend most of their time in.

 Like all provinces with the Empire of Turelion, the administration of the Province is overseen by a Satrap, who is theoretically responsible for management of all areas of Turelion.
 To aid them in this, the Satrap of Turelion Province has a staff of provincial officials and administrators who oversee the bureaucracy of all things, from the state of the road network to the taxes levied on fish imported to the province.
 However, Turelion Province, as the capital province of the Empire, is in the unique position of having the offices of The Imperial Bureau within its jurisdiction.
 This does not mean that the province has any authority over the Bureau, far from it as the Satrap technically reports into the Imperial Bureau, but the proximity of it means that Bureau officials are frequently called upon to aid in the transaction of provincial business, especially when a crisis is brewing.
 Though the relationship between the two is accepted to be for the best; after all it would not look good if the capital province of the Empire appeared to not be keeping its house in order, but the relationship is kept as quiet as possible, as it would not go down well if the other provinces were to officially be aware of the preferential treatment Turelion receives, but all are aware that the Imperial Bureau frequently takes some off the strain away from Turelion’s provincial staff.